-- University of Notre Dame, Assistant Professor, Dept. of Political Science, Fall 2015 – date
+- University of Notre Dame, Associate Professor, Dept. of Political Science, since 2015

 - Concurrent Faculty Keough School of Global Affairs, Notre Dame, since 2016

 - Faculty Fellow Nanovic Institute for European Studies, Notre Dame, since 2015

 - Faculty Fellow Kellogg Institute for International Studies, Notre Dame, since 2016

 - University of Chicago, Post-doctoral Researcher and Lecturer, December 2010 – July 2015

 - Swiss National Science Foundation, Post-doctoral Researcher, September 2010 – Sept.
 2014

 - University of California Berkeley, Ph.D.
 Dept. of Political Science, December 2010